 Nobody says “the dog ate my homework” anymore.
 But we hear a lot of “I left it on the kitchen table.”
 And then Mom will send in a note to back up the story.
 Here are the things your nanny won’t tell you.

 Let your kids make mistakes

 We know you mean well, but please stop doing everything for your child and allow them to make mistakes.
 How else will they learn?
 Kids are not motivated to succeed because they feel their parents will bail them out every time.

 Good kids make all the difference

 There are days when I just want to quit.
 But then that one smile from that one kid changes it all.
-Read about one teacher’s brilliant solution to stop school shootings – and it has nothing to do with guns.
+If you need even more of a reason to love teachers, read these stories about amazing teachers that changed their student’s lives.